Top 3 Real Estate Investing Strategies for Beginners To Know

 The end goal here is to accumulate so many properties that the cash flow replaces the income from your day job, and you are job optional.
 This strategy gives you freedom.

-To illustrate the difference, imagine a person with a net worth of $10M, all of which is tied up in expensive jewelry, art, and collectibles.
+To illustrate the difference, imagine a person with a net worth of $10M, all tied up in expensive jewelry, art, and collectibles.
 Those possessions have value and make one wealthy on paper, but they don’t pay the bills or put food on the table.
-Such a person is said to be “asset-rich, but cash-poor”.
-That’s “wealth”.
+Such a person is said to be “asset-rich but cash-poor.”
+That’s “wealth.”

-On the other hand, a 21-year-old heiress could have a zero net worth but have $20K per month coming in from a Trust Fund.
-That’s “cash flow”.
+On the other hand, a 21-year-old heiress could have zero net worth but receive $20K per month from a Trust Fund.
+That’s “cash flow.”

 Those are extreme examples, but they illustrate the difference between the two objectives.
 In reality, you will be accumulating both wealth and cash flow during your investing career, but you should be clear about where your focus is.